isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 normal text, with values separated by commas if more than one value is allowed.

 Options can also be configured as hexadecimal values.
-If "csv-format" is set to false, the option data must be specified as a hexadecimal string.
+If ``csv-format`` is set to "false", the option data must be specified as a hexadecimal string.
-The following commands configure the DNS-SERVERS option for all subnets with the following addresses: 2001:db8:1::cafe and 2001:db8:1::babe.
+The following commands configure the ``dns-servers`` option for all subnets with the addresses 2001:db8:1::cafe and 2001:db8:1::babe.

 ::